-On the other hand, I’ve seen some less popular national forests with 21-day stay limits – and even a few without written rules regarding how long you can dispersed camp.
+On the other hand, I’ve seen some less popular national forests with 16-day or even 21-day stay limits – and even a few without written rules regarding how long you can dispersed camp.

 In addition, some national forests enforce different dispersed camping stay limits for each ranger district.

 This is why it’s so important to check with the nearest ranger station on their specific dispersed camping stay limits before your trip.

 Other USFS Dispersed Camping Rules

 Please always follow the Leave No Trace principles when dispersed camping in national forests and on other public lands.